-1 commitment; RSA 169-B:24, transfer to superior court; RSA 169-B:32 or RSA 651:17-a, service of $\mathbf{2}$ adult sentence of incarceration at the youth development center; and RSA 169-A, the interstate 3 compact on juveniles.
-Upon opening, the facility shall be referred to as the youth development 4center (YDC) as identified in RSA 169-B and RSA 621.
-The facility shall have the capability for $\mathbf{5}$ alternative flexible use when the census so permits.
-6 III.
-The facility and any available co-located services shall be designed to include: 7(a) A physical design that complements therapeutic and trauma-informed care of 8 children, including a home-like interior and exterior to the maximum extent practicable.
-9 (b) Staff visibility and proximity to children, including administrative offices built within 10the secured facility in proximity to children and staff, to the maximum extent practicable. (c) Capacity to provide services to meet the medical, physical, and behavioral health 11 12needs of all potentially eligible residents if appropriate for the child. (d) Space for no more than 18 beds, including space with flexibility to meet the need for 1314safety and security, crisis stabilization, admissions, and discharges for all children.
-The operational support plan shall anticipate 12 residents.
-An alternative plan shall be developed to equally and 1516fully evaluate a physical and operational plan ranging from 6 to 12 beds and residents.
-17(e) Adequate space to meet the educational needs of all children including children with 18special education needs, while using virtual educational support services if appropriate for the child.
-19 (f) Adequate space for indoor and outdoor recreation.
-20(g) Capacity to meet the nutritional needs of all children.
-21(h) Necessary elements to be architecturally secure and equipped with video surveillance 22in compliance with RSA 169-B:15-c.
-23(i) Operations may utilize virtual and shared services when consistent with the child's education or treatment plan and appropriate to effectively meet the needs of a particular child or 2425children.
-26IV.
-The facility programming and operations shall include: 27(a) The development of staff qualifications and standard job descriptions comprising 28required licensing or skill attainment.
-Staff qualifications shall be designed to ensure the provision 29of treatment to children with behavioral health challenges exacerbated by considerable trauma 30 histories.
-Job description requirements, where appropriate shall include self and group protection, 31training in therapeutic approaches to address challenging behaviors, including the use of de-32escalation techniques.
-33 (b) Use of evidence-based practices, as defined in RSA 170-G:1, V-a, selected to match indicated to meet the youth's needs, and where problem behavior appears patterned, a functional behavior analysis to inform effective behavioral interventions.
+1 and shared services contracts as appropriate.
+The facility shall be designed to meet the unique $\mathbf{2}$ needs of youth who are at the facility pursuant to RSA 169-B:14, detention; RSA 169-B:19, 3 commitment; RSA 169-B:24, transfer to superior court; RSA 169-B:32 or RSA 651:17-a, service of 4 adult sentence of incarceration at the youth development center; and RSA 169-A, the interstate $\mathbf{5}$ compact on juveniles.
+Upon opening, the facility shall be referred to as the youth development 6 center (YDC) as identified in RSA 169-B and RSA 621.
+The facility shall have the capability for 7alternative flexible use when the census so permits.

+III.
+The facility and any available co-located services shall be designed to include:

+9 (a) A physical design that complements therapeutic and trauma-informed care of 10children, including a home-like interior and exterior to the maximum extent practicable.

+11 (b) Staff visibility and proximity to children, including administrative offices built within 12the secured facility in proximity to children and staff, to the maximum extent practicable.

+(c) Capacity to provide services to meet the medical, physical, and behavioral health 14needs of all potentially eligible residents if appropriate for the child.

+15(d) Space for no more than 18 beds, including space with flexibility to meet the need for 16safety and security, crisis stabilization, admissions, and discharges for all children.
+The operational 17support plan shall anticipate 12 residents.

+18(e) Adequate space to meet the educational needs of all children including children with 19 special education needs, while using virtual educational support services if appropriate for the child.

+(f) Adequate space for indoor and outdoor recreation.

+(g) Capacity to meet the nutritional needs of all children.

+22(h) Necessary elements to be architecturally secure and equipped with video surveillance 23in compliance with RSA 169-B:15-c.

+24(i) Operations may utilize virtual and shared services when consistent with the child's 25education or treatment plan and appropriate to effectively meet the needs of a particular child or 26children.

+IV.
+The facility programming and operations shall include:

+28(a) The development of staff qualifications and standard job descriptions comprising 29required licensing or skill attainment.
+Staff qualifications shall be designed to ensure the provision 30 of treatment to children with behavioral health challenges exacerbated by considerable trauma 31histories.
+Job description requirements, where appropriate shall include self and group protection, 32training in therapeutic approaches to address challenging behaviors, including the use of deescalation techniques.
+33

-34 the needs of the population served at the facility.
+(b) Use of evidence-based practices, as defined in RSA 170-G:1, V-a, selected to match 3435the needs of the population served at the facility.

-35 (c) Utilization of the uniform assessment, as specified in RSA 170-G:4-e, for all detained 36 and committed youth to understand treatment needs and determine if a different level of care is
+36 (c) Utilization of the uniform assessment, as specified in RSA 170-G:4-e, for all detained 37 and committed youth to understand treatment needs and determine if a different level of care is